-We learn through caring: how caregiving improves our soft skills
+We learn through care: how caregiving improves our soft skills

-It’s the first and only program for working caregivers, transforming care experiences into soft skills.
-It follows the same learning format as our program for new parents, which has seen over 8,000 mothers and fathers participate across 70 companies in just 4 years.
-We’ve seen skills improve by up to 35% and a rise in engagement reaching 85% of participants.
-The addition of CARE allows caregivers to discover the new skills and resources that they are developing, increasing their wellbeing and competitive edge within their company.
+It’s the first and only program for working caregivers.
+The soft skills training program transforms care experiences into soft skills.
+It follows the same learning format as our program for new parents, which has been used by over 8,000 mothers and fathers across 70 companies to date.
+We’ve seen skills improve by up to 35% and engagement rise by 85%.
+Above all, this new program allows caregivers to discover the new skills and resources that they are developing.
+It boosts their wellbeing and competitive edge at work.

-The new program also allows participants to train skills at work that are useful within the care environment, such as stress management, risk management, decision making, empathy, delegation, leadership, self-belief and self-fulfilment.
+What’s more, the new program also allows participants to train skills at work that can also be applied at home.
+In other words: stress management, risk management, decision making, empathy, delegation, leadership, self-belief and self-fulfilment.

-CARE applies the Life Based Learning method, with 9 digital modules enriched with interactive content and “real life” missions that transform life experiences into a training environment.
+Using the Life Based Learning method, Lifeed offers 9 digital modules enriched with interactive content and “real life” missions.
+It’s an opportunity to transform life experiences into a training environment.

 For further information, contact us!